 Experience the adventure and beauty of Alaska’s vast wilderness through an internship with the Interpretation team at Denali National Park!

-This position’s duty station is at the park entrance working at the Denali Winter and Summer Visitor Centers.
+This position is in the park entrance area, working at the Denali Visitor Center and nearby locations.

 Denali seeks an intern with strong skills or experience in the following areas:

 · Ability to manage and complete a daily list of detailed tasks